rschristopher/ischristtrue.com/src/who-is-christ.md

 !!! quote "John 6:66-68"
     From that time many of His disciples went back and walked with Him no more.
 Then Jesus said to the twelve, “Do you also want to go away?”

-    But Simon Peter answered Him, “Lord, to whom shall we go?
+    But Simon Peter answered Him, Lord, to whom shall we go?
 You have the words of eternal life.